7 Types of Lead Generation Quizzes: The Ultimate Guide + AI Quiz Builder

 BuzzFeed Style Quiz Adapted for B2B

-Several B2B companies have successfully adapted the engaging BuzzFeed style quiz format for lead generation.
+Several B2B companies have successfully adapted the engaging BuzzFeed-style quiz format for lead generation.

 For example, a marketing automation company might create “What Kind of Digital Marketer Are You?” with results like “Data-Driven Optimizer,” “Creative Campaign Master,” or “Growth Hacking Innovator.”